📌 Key Takeaways

 It doesn’t rely on ads, SEO alone, or marketplace listings.
 Instead, decisions begin inside conversations—where AI interprets needs and narrows choices before a visit happens.
 That’s the core of agentic commerce.
 This changes where buying decisions happen.
 Your store still matters—but it now comes into play after your product has already been filtered and selected.

 This shift is already visible, but still in the process of taking shape.
-Shopify agentic commerce is already connected with platforms like Microsoft Copilot, with integrations extending to tools like ChatGPT.
+Shopify agentic commerce is already connected with platforms like Copilot, with integrations extending to tools like ChatGPT.
 Not all stores are part of this yet, but the direction of adoption is clear.

 If you want to opt for Shopify agentic commerce then see – Shopify Agentic plan.
 But before that, it’s worth understanding what actually makes a store ready for this shift.